Spherical T-Duality and the spherical Fourier-Mukai transform: Abstract

 \section{Abstract}

-In \cite{BEM14}, we introduced spherical T-duality, which relates pairs of the form $(P,H)$ consisting of a principal $\sfSU(2)$-bundle $P\rightarrow M$ and a 7-cocycle $H$ on $P$.
-Intuitively, spherical T-duality exchanges $H$ with the second Chern class $c_2(P)$.
+In \cite{BEM14,BEM142}, we introduced spherical T-duality, which relates pairs of the form $(P,H)$ consisting of an oriented $S^3$-bundle $P\rightarrow M$ and a 7-cocycle $H$ on $P$ called the 7-flux.
+Intuitively, the spherical T-dual is another such pair $(\hat P, \hat H)$ and spherical T-duality exchanges the 7-flux with the Euler class, upon fixing the Pontryagin class and the second Stiefel-Whitney class.
 Unless $\mathrm{dim}(M)\leq 4$, not all pairs admit spherical T-duals and the spherical T-duals are not always unique.
-In this paper, we define a canonical spherical Poincar\'e vector bundle $\cP$ on $\sfSU(2)\times \sfSU(2)$ and the spherical Fourier-Mukai transform, which implements a degree shifting isomorphism in K-theory on the trivial $\sfSU(2)$-bundle with trivial 7-flux, and then (partially) generalise it to prove that all spherical T-dualities induce a natural degree-shifting isomorphism on the 7-twisted K-theories of the principal $\sfSU(2)$-bundles when $\mathrm{dim}(M)\leq 4$.
+In this paper, we define a canonical Poincar\'e virtual line bundle $\cP$ on $S^3 \times S^3$ (actually also for $S^n\times S^n$) and the spherical Fourier-Mukai transform, which implements a degree shifting isomorphism in K-theory on the trivial $S^3$-bundle.
+This is then used to prove that all spherical T-dualities induce natural degree-shifting isomorphisms between the 7-twisted K-theories of the pairs $(P,H)$ and $(\hat P, \hat H)$ when $\mathrm{dim}(M)\leq 4$, improving our earlier results.